pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 These propensity scores can be pulled out and examined alongside the other covariates.
 But it's probably worth pausing here to explain how and why propensity scores are useful for accounting for selection bias.

 Firstly, and somewhat superficially, the propensity score is a dimension reduction technique.
 We take a complex covariate profile $X_{i}$ and reduce it to a scaler $p^{i}_{T}(X)$.
-It is tool for thinking about the potential outcomes of an individual under different treatment regimes.
+It is also a tool for thinking about the potential outcomes of an individual under different treatment regimes.
 In a policy evaluation context it can help partial out the degree of incentives for policy adoption strata of the population.
+What drives adoption or assignment in the cases of observed data partitioning?

 The pivotal idea is that we cannot license causal claims unless (i) the treatment assignment is independent of the covariate profiles i.e $T     \perp\!\!\!\perp X$  and (ii) the outcomes $Y(0)$, and $Y(1)$ and similarly conditionally independent of the treatement $T | X$.
 If these conditions hold, then we say that $T$ is __strongly ignorable__ given $X$.
 This also occasionally noted as the __unconfoundedness__ assumption.

-It is a theorem that if $T$ is strongly ignorable given $X$, then (i) and (ii) hold given $p_{T}(X)$.
+It is a theorem that if $T$ is strongly ignorable given $X$, then (i) and (ii) hold given $p_{T}(X)$ too.
 So valid statistical inference proceeds in a lower dimensional space using the propensity score as a proxy for the higher dimensional data.
-There is a great discussion of the details in Aronow and Miller's _Foundations of Agnostic Statistics_.
+There is a great discussion of the details in Aronow and Miller's _Foundations of Agnostic Statistics_ {cite:t}`aronow2019agnostic`.
 But the insight this suggests is that when you want to estimate a causal effect you are only required to control for the covariates which impact the probability of treatement assignment.
+More concretely, if it's easier to model the assignment mechanism than the outcome mechanism this can be substituted in the case of causal inference with observed data.

 Given the assumption that we are measuring the right covariate profiles to induce __strong ignorability__, then propensity scores can be used thoughtfully to underwrite causal claims.
 With observational data we cannot re-run the assignment mechanism but we can estimate it, and transform our data to proportionally weight the data summaries within each group so that the analysis is less effected by the over-representation of different strata in each group.
 This is what we hope to use the propensity scores to achieve.